-Trump impeachment probe to enter critical public phase next week
+U.S. diplomats to star in public impeachment hearings next week

 Senate Republicans have so far shown little appetite for ousting the president.

-Democrats have defended the investigation, citing concerns that the president misused his public office for personal gain.
+Trump’s White House is expected to bolster its communications team, bringing on former Florida Attorney General Pam Bondi and former Treasury Department spokesman Tony Sayegh to help make its case in the weeks to come, according to a senior administration official.

-Trump’s defenders say there is no evidence of him and the Ukrainian president engaging in a “quid pro quo” - or exchanging a favor for a favor - in the July call because the aid to Ukraine was released and Zelenskiy never explicitly promised to investigate Burisma, the Bidens, or any involvement in the 2016 election.
+Trump’s defenders say there is no evidence of him and the Ukrainian president engaging in a “quid pro quo” - or exchanging a favor for a favor - because the aid to Ukraine was released and Zelenskiy never explicitly promised to investigate Burisma, the Bidens, or any involvement in the 2016 election.

-A quid pro quo, however, is not necessary to prove high crimes or misdemeanors, which is the standard the U.S. Constitution requires for the impeachment of a president.
+A quid pro quo is not necessary, however, to prove high crimes or misdemeanors, which is the standard the U.S. Constitution requires for the impeachment of a president.

 (Graphic: The impeachment inquiry, here)

-Reporting by Richard Cowan, Susan Heavey, Doina Chiacu, Makini Brice, Susan Cornwell and Patricia Zengerle in Washington; Additional reporting by David Morgan; Writing by Paul Simao; Editing by Andy Sullivan and Alistair Bell
+Reporting by Richard Cowan, Jonathan Landay, Mark Hosenball, David Morgan, Steve Holland, Susan Heavey, Doina Chiacu, Makini Brice, Susan Cornwell and Patricia Zengerle in Washington; Writing by Paul Simao and Andy Sullivan; Editing by Alistair Bell and Peter Cooney